 In the 1970’s, the first residential systems were adopted for powering off-grid homes.
 The back-to-the-land movement sent a group of ruggedly independent people into the woods and some of them began using solar panels to charge batteries, and they would commonly run DC-powered appliances in their home, such as those you would normally use on a boat or in an RV.

-A popular opinion among many people who were involved in the solar industry during this time is that the “Emerald Triangle” region of Northern California was a leading center of solar PV innovation among those who lived in the outback engaged in, ahem, agricultural pursuits.
+A popular opinion among many people who were involved in the solar industry during this time, was that the “Emerald Triangle” region of Northern California was a leader of solar PV innovation among those who lived in the outback & off grid – ahem, agricultural pursuits.

 During the 1980’s, the Personal Computer Revolution fueled another important advance in the PV industry, while also providing some pricing decreases due to the relatedness of the silicone used in microchips to the silicone used for the PV cells.
 Computers are sensitive to the quality of the power they receive and standard PC’s require AC power.